LIFE FOR WOMEN IN THE 18TH CENTURY

 Some women played a prominent part in religion in the 18th century.
 Anne Dutton (1692-1765) was a Baptist theologian.
 Sarah Crosby (1729-1804), Sarah Ryan (1724-1768) and Selina Countess of Huntingdon (1707-1791) were all prominent in the Methodist movement.

-In the 18th century pregnancy was difficult and hazardous.
-There were no anesthetics and women quite often died in childbirth.
+In the 18th century pregnancy could be hazardous.
+There were no anesthetics and women sometimes in childbirth.
 Infant mortality was high.
 About one child in four died before their fifth birthday.
 Most married women had several children but not all would survive.

 Well off women enjoyed reading and playing musical instruments.
 They also went dancing and to the theater.
 Puppet shows like Punch and Judy also drew the crowds.
 Furthermore in the late 18th century the circus became a popular form of entertainment.
 Girls played with wooden or rag dolls.